alanbarretto/swiss-tournament/readme.md

 ## How to Use

 Using the terminal, cd to the directory containing the VM files.
 Then, cd to the vagrant subdirectory.
-From there, run the command 'vagrant up'.
+From there, run the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.
 This may take quite a while (many minutes) depending on how fast your Internet connection is.

 When it is done, you will get your shell prompt back.
-This time, type 'vagrant ssh' to log in to your newly installed Linux VM!
+This time, type `vagrant ssh` to log in to your newly installed Linux VM!

-Once you get vagrant up, you need to navigate to the tournament directory by typing cd /vagrant/tournament
+Once you get vagrant up, you need to navigate to the tournament directory by typing `cd /vagrant/tournament`

-##Running the Tournament
+## Running the Tournament

-Type psql tournament on the command line.
-Then type \i tournament.sql to run the scripts in that file and create the tables.
+Type `psql tournament` on the command line.
+Then type `\i tournament.sql` to run the scripts in that file and create the tables.

-Exit the psql server by typing \q
+Exit the psql server by typing `\q`

-Then, run the test by typing python tournament_test.py
+Then, run the test by typing `python tournament_test.py`

 ---